 • you are applying for a child aged under three years old who needs to be kept near a motor vehicle to be given urgent medical treatment in that vehicle, or driven quickly to a place where urgent medical treatment can be given

 Please note – the rules about eligibility for a Blue Badge have changed considerably.
 Even if you have been issued with a Blue Badge in the past, this does not mean that you will be able to get one again.

 You may be asked to attend an Independent Medical Assessment to support your application, if this is the case you will be notified by letter of an appointment date and this could extend the time taken to process your badge.

 How do I apply for a Blue Badge or renew my badge?

 You can apply for a Blue Badge from us if you are resident in Suffolk.
 The quickest and easiest way to apply for a Blue Badge is online via the GOV.uk website.
-You can also apply through Suffolk County Council by downloading an application form (PDF, 519 KB) from our website or requesting one from Customer First.
+You can also apply through Suffolk County Council by downloading an application form (PDF, 519 KB) from our website.
 Please read the guidance notes (PDF 644KB) carefully before filling it in.